sbgs9/Smart-City-Traffic-Management/README.md

 # Database Instructions

+## MySQL Setup

+Set up MySQL through Docker.
+First download the latest MySQL Docker image.

 `docker pull mysql:latest`

+Then create the container with the following command:

-`docker run --name cmpe281-mysql -e MYSQL_ROOT_PASSWORD=cmpe-281 -v "cmpe281-mysql-data:<path of local folder>" -d mysql`
+`docker run --name cmpe281-mysql -e MYSQL_ROOT_PASSWORD=cmpe-281 -p 3307:3306 -v "cmpe281-mysql-data:<path of local folder>" -d mysql`

-docker run --name cmpe281-mysql -e MYSQL_ROOT_PASSWORD=cmpe-281 -p 3307:3306 -v "cmpe281-mysql-data:/Users/sahusnulu/Code/SJSU \Courses/CMPE-281/Projects/Project/mySQL" -d mysql

-connect through IDE or install mysql and connect with
+After that, connect through IDE or install mysql and connect with:

 `mysql --host=127.0.0.1 --port=3307 -u root -p`

-You can then run the commands in createTables.sql.
+You can then run the commands in createTables.sql and populateTable.sql.

+## Host APIs
-To local host, install the following:
+To host the api's locally, install the following:

 `pip install "uvicorn[standard]"`